-FOCUS ON S.À R.L.-S
+FOCUS ON S.à.r.l.-S

-With a fast and cheap incorporation process, a startup-friendly company form is now available under Luxembourg Law: the simplified private limited liability company (société à responsabilité limitée simplifiée, S.à r.l.-S).
+With a fast and cheap incorporation process, a startup-friendly company form has recently been created: the simplified private limited liability company (société à responsabilité limitée simplifiée, S.à.r.l.-S).

-S.à r.l.-S ambitions
+S.à.r.l.-S ambitions

-The law of 23 July 2016 for the S.à r.l.-S also dubbed 1-1-1 company (one person, one euro in one day) intends to support the fast development of the entrepreneurial spirit in Luxembourg.
+The law of July 23rd 2016 for the S.à.r.l.-S, also dubbed 1-1-1 company (one person, one euro in one day) intends to support the fast development of the entrepreneurial spirit in Luxembourg.

-This law creates a new vehicle aimed at fostering entrepreneurial ambition more effectively as well as boosting productivity and innovation by reducing the costs linked to incorporation, putting into place a faster, simplified and efficient incorporation process, and reducing the subscription and payment requirements.
-It provides for entrepreneurs with a legal structure that not only offers a protection in terms of personal liability, but also enhances their visibility.
+This law creates a new vehicle aimed at fostering entrepreneurial drive more effectively as well as boosting productivity and innovation by reducing the costs linked to incorporation, putting into place a faster, simplified and efficient incorporation process, and reducing the subscription and payment requirements.
+It creates for entrepreneurs a legal structure that not only offers a protection in terms of personal liability, but also enhances their visibility.